hychen-uic/TEV/README.md

 ## Acknowlegements

-This package is based on the work supported by the National Institute of Environmental Health Sciences under grant 1R01ES028790-01.
+This package is based on the work supported by the National Institute of Environmental Health Sciences (NIEHS) under grant 1R01ES028790-01.